 Can I get usage broken down by resource with total usage for that month by things like job role, permission set, group i.e. a spreadsheet with rows of resources and columns of job roles (et al)?

 Yes.
 Clicking on resources as the breakdown gives you a secondary breakdown option.
-To get the dimensions on different axis you need to download the summary report.
+To get the dimensions on different axis you need to download the report.

 How long will the report data be kept?